 A. In the event a particular school has available space and the district determines that the number of transfer requests exceeds the remaining available classroom space, a district should conduct a random lottery that provides each interested student with an equal chance to have their transfer request met.

-Q. Can a district deny a transfer request under HB-251?
+Q. Can a district deny a transfer request under HB 251?

 A. Yes.
 A district can deny a transfer request for any of the following reasons: